codingdudecom/ai-character-generator/README.md

 The code generates a name, back story, description of powers and traits plus the image of the character that is consistent with the description.
 The only input necessary is a string that contains a minimal description (eg. the the class of the character or its species).

+# Demo

+Check out a live demo of how this works: [AI Character Generator](https://www.nickname-generator.net/blog/fantasy-character-names/)

 # How to install

 First create a Wrangler project for making a Cloudflare Worker.
 Follow [this guide](https://developers.cloudflare.com/workers-ai/get-started/workers-wrangler/), which in short means: